YeesterPlus/yeesterPlus/README.md

-### I have 4 accounts currently
+### I am a kid who loves spamming
-@supechicken , stop obfuscationg my SHIT! https://github.com/chromebrew/chromebrew/discussions/9578
+@supechicken, sorry!
+I should introspect about what I have done last day!